 The official UHV hand sign came into existence in April of 2015 after over a year of research of other institutions by the SGA.
 It was created to enhance school spirit and bring students together behind a unifying symbol.
 The sign is made using the right hand by folding down the ring finger at the second knuckle and curving the other fingers slightly.
 The curve is meant to represent a jaguar’s claws, and the letters U, H and V are represented in the fingers.
 The thumb and pointer finger form a “U,” the “H” is represented by the middle, pinky and ring finger, and the pointer and middle fingers resemble a “V.”

 The Jaguar Ring

 An initiative that was three years in the making, UHV unveiled its official class ring during its 2017 Homecoming.
 Led by SGA, the class ring was designed by students working in conjunction with staff and administrators.
-Rings may be purchased by UHV alumni or students who have earned at least 90 credit hours toward their degree by visiting Balfour.
+Rings may be purchased by UHV alumni or students who have completed at least 60 credit hours toward their degree by visiting Balfour.
 During the spring semester, a ceremony is held for students who have earned their class ring.
 The ring is a source of pride and accomplishment, and an identifier of UHV alumni.
 Below is what the different elements on the ring represent.